chamod02/Task1.1BlinkName/README.md

-Hi how are you, sawadika hava a great day
+Hi how are you, swastika have a great day